Borneo Sumatran rhinoceros

 By the early 1980s, loss of forest habitat through conversion to permanent agriculture – particularly palm oil plantations – had become another significant threat.

 Current population & distribution

-The Borneo Sumatran rhino is now possibly extinct in Sarawak (Malaysia) and Kalimantan (Indonesia), with perhaps fewer than 25 surviving in Sabah (Malaysia).
+The Borneo Sumatran rhino is now possibly extinct in Sarawak (Malaysia) and Kalimantan (Indonesia), and possibly in the wild in Sabah (Malaysia) as well.
 A 2005 survey in the interior of Sabah found evidence of at least 13 rhinos, and scattered individuals are found in other parts of the state.

 Dense highland and lowland tropical and sub-tropical forests

 Borneo Lowland and Montane Forests